fajarghifar/inventory-management-system/README.md

     To set Faker Locale, add this line of code to the end `.env` file.
     ```bash
-    # In this case the locale set to Indonesian
+    # In this case, the locale is set to Indonesian

     FAKER_LOCALE="id_ID"
     ```